mmustafaicer/datacampcrawler/README.md

 ## Problem Statement.

 We have a starting [webpage](https://www.datacamp.com/courses/tech:python).
-There are a list of courses related to Python programming language.
+There is a list of courses related to Python programming language each shown as a separate block.

 ![start_url](https://user-images.githubusercontent.com/46098464/74062126-2fe91700-49b3-11ea-93c4-3be35245d061.png)

-Each links redirects user to that specific course page.
-That course page some information such as:
+Each link redirects user to that specific course page.
+That course page has some information such as:

 - course name
 - course description